I have composed a wide range of responsorial psalms:

 (this gives you the Sunday Missal page, which year and psalm details).

-If you need a psalm, email me and I can send you a pdf to print out.
+If you need a psalm for any Sunday or Feast Day, email me and I can send you a pdf to print out.

 'The Lord is my Shepherd', Psalm 23 or 22?